Which Doctor do I See for Knee Pain Injections?

 Corticosteroids

 Corticosteroids are epidural steroid injections that reduce inflammation and joint pain caused by various diseases.
-During the procedure, the interventional pain specialist will draw the cortisone steroid into the injection along with some anesthetic fluid and deliver it to affected tissues to reduce the inflammation.
+During the procedure, the interventional pain specialist will draw the steroid into the injection along with some anesthetic fluid and deliver it to affected tissues to reduce the inflammation.
 After the knee pain injection, a sterile bandage is applied to the injected area.
 This procedure is completely safe and there are no long-term side effects though you may experience temporary hyperpigmentation of the skin, local bleeding, or soreness.

 Hyaluronic Acid Injection